differentialmanifold/differentialmanifold.github.io/_posts/2014-10-29-css-position.md

 list-style:none, delete the icon before the list.

-test-decoration:none, delete the underline of the link.
+text-decoration:none, delete the underline of the link.

 cursor:pointer, let the mouse behave like you can click.